edocAdmin/edoc-organizer-help/pages/01.Overview/02.installing-edoc-organizer/docs.md

 visible: true
 ---

-**Note: Before you purchase eDoc Organizer, you can try it freely for 30 days.**
+**Note: Before you purchase eDoc Organizer, you can download a full trial free for 15 days.**

 You can download and install eDoc Organizer from our web site home page.
 Installing eDoc Organizer is very easy.
 If you have any problems in the installation process, please contact our [technical support team](mailto:support@edocllc.com).